Giuliani associate received $1 million payment from Ukrainian oligarch's lawyer: prosecutor

 Bondy said in a court filing on Monday that the $1 million payment was, in fact, disclosed.
 He said in court that Parnas “has absolutely no continuing relationship with Mr. Firtash ...
 Mr. Parnas has completely burned those bridges.”

-Parnas was charged alongside another Florida businessman, Belarus-born Igor Fruman, with illegally funneling money to a pro-Trump election committee and other politicians.
+Parnas was charged in October alongside another Florida businessman, Belarus-born Igor Fruman, with illegally funneling money to a pro-Trump election committee and other politicians.
 Fruman and Parnas have pleaded not guilty.

+The case against Parnas is unfolding as prosecutors investigate payments made to Giuliani, who has not been charged with a crime and has denied any wrongdoing.
+Giuliani has said Parnas and Fruman worked with him in Ukraine when he was investigating Biden and Biden’s son Hunter, who had been on the board of a Ukrainian energy company.

-Reporting by Brendan Pierson in New York; additional reporting by Matthias Williams in Kiev; Editing by Noeleen Walder and Grant McCool
+Reporting by Brendan Pierson and Karen Freifeld in New York; additional reporting by Matthias Williams in Kiev; Editing by Noeleen Walder and Grant McCool